You are here

-Stacey Hightower is an independent consultant and advisor in operational improvements, corporate turnarounds, and restructuring.
-He has more than 16 years of financial and operational consulting experience.
-He has previously worked for LM+Co, a boutique advisory and restructuring firm and spent nine years with AlixPartners, a global turnaround and restructuring advisory firm.
-Stacey has been an advisor to CEO's, Boards, and Private Equity Investors while also serving as interim COO, interim Corporate Treasurer, and Project Management across a broad range of industries, including manufacturing, financial institutions, mortgage lending, timeshare and telecommunications.
-His clients have included large and middle market companies such as Springleaf Financial, Medical Staffing Network, FleetPride, New Century Financial, Tekni-Plex, and Sunterra Corp.
+Stacey Hightower is the Chief Operating Officer of Group E within the DAS Group of Companies, a subsidiary of Omnicom with more than 16 years of financial and operational consulting experience.
+Stacey previously worked for LM+Co, a boutique advisory and restructuring firm and additionally spent nine years with AlixPartners, a global turnaround and restructuring advisory firm.
+Stacey has been an advisor to CEO's, Boards, and Private Equity Investors.

 Stacey is a returned Peace Corps volunteer in Kenya where he worked with an NGO primarily focused on micro-credit lending to women’s groups.
 Stacey received his B.S.B.A from Washington University in St. Louis and his M.B.A. from Yale University School of Management.
 He, his wife, and two sons reside in Clinton Hill.